Bank set to sit tight on rates despite record rise in inflation

-The Bank of England will gather this week to decide on interest rates as it comes under mounting pressure to cool rising prices after the biggest jump in inflation for at least 24 years.
+The Bank of England will meet on Thursday to decide on interest rates, as it comes under mounting pressure to cool rising prices after the biggest jump in inflation for at least 24 years.

-The latest verdict from the Monetary Policy Committee (MPC) follows official figures showing inflation soared from 2% in July to 3.2% in August, the largest rise since records began.
+The latest verdict from the Monetary Policy Committee (MPC) follows the biggest leap in inflation on record, from 2% in July to 3.2% in August, and comes amid rocketing energy prices.

 With the Consumer Prices Index (CPI) now running at a nine-year high, some experts believe inflation could reach 4.4% or more by the end of the year.

-Britain’s jobs market is also heating up as the economy recovers from the pandemic, with the most recent figures showing worker numbers have rebounded to pre-Covid levels, with vacancies also soaring to more than one million for the first time on record.
+Britain’s jobs market is also heating up as the economy recovers from the pandemic, with recent figures showing worker numbers have rebounded to pre-Covid levels and vacancies soaring to more than one million.

-In another worrying sign for inflation, wage growth picked up once again, with total earnings rising 8.3% year-on-year in the three months to July.
+In another worrying sign for inflation, energy prices have begun to shoot up for households and businesses due to soaring wholesale gas costs, which is throwing the industry and other sectors into crisis mode.

 The economy only eked out growth of 0.1% in July, down sharply from 1% in June.